wangslyl/hcspwithbinders/README.md

   theory usermodel

    imports Inference

   begin

-     %here you can list the definitions of your model, the properties to be proved, and also proofs.
+      here you can list the definitions of your model, the properties to be proved, and also proofs.

   end